The impact of plasma-derived therapies in Europe

 Against this background, the pharmaceutical company Takeda commissioned Copenhagen Economics to inform the debate by investigating the value of plasma-derived therapies for patients and the wider economy, a task that included researching policy options to secure the supply of plasma in the future.

-Contact us
+contact us

-Healthcare & Life Sciences
+Click below to read more about our Healthcare & Life Sciences service.